-Now for some technical details: A new DMR Talk Group has been created to support weather in the central Ohio area.
-The new Talk Group ID is 31392 and it will be on Time Slot One of the Columbus DMR repeaters.
+A DMR Talk Group has been created to support weather in the central Ohio area.
+The Talk Group ID is 31392 and it will be on Time Slot One of the Columbus DMR repeaters.
 It will also be available to hot spot users via BrandMeister.

 It is important to note that this talkgroup is not meant for routine communication or informal chat at any time.
 While anyone is welcome to listen, only spotters in our COSWN Skywarn counties should check in.
 Those counties are: Delaware, Fairfield, Fayette, Franklin, Hocking, Licking, Madison, Pickaway, Ross and Union.

 To briefly summarize, our analog net will take place on Tuesdays at 7:30 PM on 146.760 MHz.
-A digital net will take place on DMR at 8 PM, TG 31392.
+A digital net will take place on DMR, TG 31392 after the analog net completes.
 The format for both nets will be similar.
-Additional details will be available on the COSWN and CODIG web sites.

 The Central Ohio Severe Weather Network is excited to incorporate Digital Radio into our weather nets.
-We look forward to your participation and value your comments and input.
-Feedback forms will be available on the previously mentioned web sites.
+We anticipate adding P25 in the future and look forward to your participation.
+We value your comments and input.
+You can send feedback to us via e-mail at: